daninfocus/Guardias-EDU/README.md

 You can select your college from the list.
 ![College dropdown](https://github.com/daninfocus/Guardias-EDU/blob/main/readme-images/2.png?raw=true)

-Or create a new one, this will make you de admin for this college.
+Or create a new one, this will make you the admin for this college.
 ![Create college](https://github.com/daninfocus/Guardias-EDU/blob/main/readme-images/3.png?raw=true)

-In this section you introduce the name of your college and the classes there are,these classes can be edited later.
+In this section you introduce the name of your college and the classes there are, these classes can be edited later.
 ![College Created before save](https://github.com/daninfocus/Guardias-EDU/blob/main/readme-images/4.png?raw=true)

 Now your college has been created and you can start to use the calendar.